-At December 31, 2009, the Company has stock-based employee compensation plans, which are described more fully in Note 10.
-The Company accounts for its stock-based compensation plan under the provisions of FASB ASC 718, Compensation - Stock Compensation.
+The Company has stock-based employee compensation plans, which are described more fully in Note 11.
+The Company accounts for its stock-based compensation plan under the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification "(ASC") ASC 718, "Compensation - Stock Compensation."